Syphilitic myelopathy

 - Loss of coordination and reflexes

-- Joint damage, especially of the knees
+- Joint damage, especially to the knees

 - Muscle weakness